jorritvm/picture_housekeeper/README.md

 1. Put this python file in the folder where it has to archive the subfolders one by one
 2. run the script

+## How to use pic mov separator
+A small script to recursively go trough a bunch of folders and put all the pictures in a subfolder called pics.
+1. Put this python file in the folder where it has to start crawling
+2. run the script

 ## How to use cleanup
 List and perform cleanup actions
 1. configure options in settings.py